Plain English Writing Training

 Content of a typical workshop:

-- What plain English is and how to recognise it
+- What plain English is and how to recognize it

 - APM’s eight plain English principles